StarGate01/p8b-infinitime/README.md

 ### P8a vs P8b

 The (at least the one I have) P8b uses a different SPI flash chip.
 The bootloader is configured to accept either chip.

-In addition, the touch driver is a bit different, which is why InfiniTime 1.3 is used, as >=1.4 uses a new driver software model which is not compatible yet.
+In addition, the touch driver is a bit different.
+This fork automatically detects which driver is used and adjusts its logic accordingly.
+The P8b touch driver cannot wake up from sleep mode, so instead the accelerometer is used to detect taps and double taps to wake up.

 ## Download Binaries